Zabi82/flink-iceberg/README.md

 ```

-The users.json file which maps userid to region will be ingested from file system which and can be referred here [users.json](/input/users/users.json)
+The users.json file which maps userid to region will be ingested from file system which can be referred here [users.json](/input/users/users.json)

 The pages.json file which maps pageid to pagedescription will be ingested from file system and can be referred here [pages.json](/input/pages/pages.json)